alexhunsley/swift-testing-wildcards/README.md

 To conform to `WildcardPrototyping` you must have a no-param init, and if you initialise all your properties as you declare them you get that for free.

 This struct is a kind of prototype value.
-Any properties your `.variants` invocation doesn't override get to keep their default value as defined in the prototype.
+Any properties your `.variants` invocation doesn't override have the default value defined in the prototype.

 If you're sure you will never mutate some prototype property you can declare it `let` to enforce that.